omeka/omeka-s-enduser/docs/modules/extracttext.md

 ## Extracting text from media

 To extract text from media, you can choose several actions:

-- Manually extract text from one media, when the media is uploaded, or later on its media editing tab
+- Manually extract text from one media, when the media is uploaded, or later from its media editing screen
-- Manually extract text from all media associated with one item, on its item editing tab
+- Manually extract text from all media associated with one item, from its item editing screen
 - Batch-extract text from all media associated with several items, from the batch-editing page
 - Batch-extract text from a CSV Import containing media uploads.